-Risk drive Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Product efficience regulation and standard governing Increased capital cost 3 to 6 years Direct About as likely as not Low- medium The estimated financial implications include higher costs to purchase improved-efficiency energy equipment.
-We estimate the costs to purchase and install such additional equipment could increase incrementally between \$400,000 and \$600,000 for a new building and \$350,000 and \$550,000 to Methods we are using to manage these risks include voluntarily and proactively constructing or retrofitting to higher-than-required regulatory standards in advance of any newly mandated legislation and/or building codes.
-This practice enables us to schedule, implement and complete upgrades in an efficient The costs associated with the implementation of 332 efficiency improvement projects in 2015 was approximately \$2.6 million.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Product efficiency regulations and standards Risks driven by changes related to efficiency regulations and standards include additional legislation mandating the enactment of new building codes governing minimum product performance and the institution of national ratings similar to those used in Australian and European building rating systems.
+Such risks could affect HCP by exposing us to higher capital costs to purchase and install additional improved-efficiency equipment, in order to comply with such new codes and rating parameters.
+For example, California's Building Energy Efficiency Increased capital cost 3 to 6 years Direct About as likely as not Low- medium The estimated financial implications include higher costs to purchase improved-efficiency energy equipment.
+We estimate the costs to purchase and install such additional equipment could increase incrementally between \$400,000 and \$600,000 for a new building and \$350,000 and \$550,000 to retrofit an existing building.
+We believe these costs could increase annually, as we believe efficiency regulations will be more stringent and apply to an increased number of buildings each year.
+Such increased costs could have the potential to Methods we are using to manage these risks include voluntarily and proactively constructing or retrofitting to higher-than-required regulatory standards in advance of any newly mandated legislation and/or building codes.
+This practice enables us to schedule, implement and complete upgrades in an efficient manner over an extended period of time (in lieu of waiting to upgrade until new standards are enacted), and aids in mitigating the risk of being required to complete those upgrades in the shorter period of time imposed by such newly mandated efficiency The costs associated with the implementation of 363 efficiency improvement projects in 2016 was approximately \$5.8 million.
 There is no cost (\$0.00) associated with utilizing the ENERGY STAR Portfolio Manager tool.